vishaltelangre/cowboy/README.md

 - Please use the [issue tracker](https://github.com/vishaltelangre/cowboy/issues) to report any bugs or file feature requests.

 ## Thankings
+- This project is inspired from @karan's [overflow](https://github.com/karan/slack-overflow), but is more powerful!
 - Movie details are retrieved from http://www.omdbapi.com/.
 Thanks to the creator of this site.

 ## Copyright and License